 Being a School Governor and the Importance of Governance

-Our Governing Body is made up of volunteers from the local community.
-This includes people from a wide range of backgrounds who between them offer a diverse range of skills and views, bringing a breadth of experience to the team.
-We work within a statutory framework and are required to have a strong focus on three core strategic functions:
+Our governing body is made up of volunteers from the local community.
+It includes people from a wide range of backgrounds who between them offer a diverse range of skills and views, bringing a breadth of experience to the team.
+We work within a statutory framework and are required to have a focus on three core strategic functions:

-* Holding the Head teacher to account for the educational performance of the school and its pupils, and the performance management of staff; and
+· Holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

 Full governing body meetings are held termly.
-In addition, much work is delegated to committees – each committee meets usually twice each term.
-The three core committees are;
+In addition, work is delegated to committees – each committee usually meets twice each term.
+The three core committees are:

 OVERVIEW – the way our governing body carries out its work